-If you find yourself in the midst of a divorce proceeding where spousal and child support payments are a part of the case you should consult a qualified family law attorney to assist you.
+If you find yourself in the midst of a divorce proceeding where spousal and child support payments are a part of the case, you should consult a qualified family law attorney to assist you.
 Laws differ greatly by state and are often times very complicated, the details of each case will very greatly.

 The Correlation Between Divorce and Bankruptcy

 Money is the number one stress factor in many relationships.
-Many times a couple that has money problems think the answer to their problems is divorce.
+Many times, a couple that has money problems think the answer to their problems is divorce.
 Each spouse is likely to believe that the other is mostly responsible for the couple’s money problems.
 One thing is true, you can divorce your spouse, but you can’t divorce the debts incurred during your marriage.

 In a divorce both spouses are responsible for the debts incurred while they were married.
 The divorce settlement will divide up the assets as well as the debts between the parties each one responsible for their part.
-The divorce settlement is between the two individuals, it doesn’t bind the creditor, whose soul responsibility is to collect the debt from either one of them.
+The divorce settlement is between the two individuals, it doesn’t bind the creditor, whose sole responsibility is to collect the debt from either one of them.
 If one party doesn’t pay his or her share of the debts, the creditor can come after the other for payment.
 If he or she files for bankruptcy after the divorce, the creditors will look to the other to satisfy those debts.
 Since financial problems are the root of many divorces, if one party files for bankruptcy it often drives the other to bankruptcy court as well.

-If you are considering divorce for financial reasons it may make more sense for you and your spouse to file for bankruptcy before getting divorced.
+If you are considering divorce for financial reasons, it may make more sense for you and your spouse to file for bankruptcy before getting divorced.
 At least that way you will know where you really stand when it is time to divide the property and the debt.
 In order for this to be successful you and your spouse need to be able to work together on a certain level.
 If your relationship has deteriorated to the point where you can’t communicate with each other, this option may not be for you.

-If you and your ex spouse can’t come to some sort of agreement concerning bankruptcy before the divorce, you should take measures to protect yourself in the event your ex spouse files for bankruptcy.
-The last thing that you want is to have bill collectors coming after you for the debts your ex spouse was supposed to pay.
+If you and your ex-spouse can’t come to some sort of agreement concerning bankruptcy before the divorce, you should take measures to protect yourself in the event your ex-spouse files for bankruptcy.
+The last thing that you want is to have bill collectors coming after you for the debts your ex-spouse was supposed to pay.
 You should discuss this with your attorney, they can give you options to protect yourself before this situation occurs.
 Your attorney may suggest that you obtain a lien on some of your “ex’s” property to help make sure that you don’t get stuck paying his or her share of the debts.

 Bankruptcy will not protect the parties from paying court ordered alimony or child support payments if ordered.
 These types of support aren’t dischargeable in a bankruptcy proceeding, so your ex will still be liable for these payments even if he or she does file for bankruptcy.